 Savings at a Glance

-The Baltimore Marriott Waterfront used financial incentives from BGE's Smart Energy Savers Program to install LED lighting in the common areas and add VFDs to the hotel’s air-handling units.
+By participating in the BGE Energy Solutions for Business program, the Baltimore Marriott Waterfront was able to use financial incentives to install LED lighting in the common areas and add VFDs to the hotel’s air-handling units.